How to improve citizen experience with UX-driven digital transformation

 As civic tech activist Cyd Harrell says, "The idea that government is inefficient and unpleasant to deal with is almost axiomatic at this point, but it doesn’t have to be that way."

-This is where user (citizen) experience design can help.
+To improve the citizen experience, governments need to look to user (citizen) experience design.
 Booking a vaccine, renewing a passport, filing taxes, and searching for information online are all citizen experiences.
 And UX design looks to improve these by fulfilling user needs and facilitating smooth and enjoyable digital experiences.

 In UX design, there are a few basic needs the user has.
 Aaron Walter’s Hierarchy of User Needs sets out that systems should be functional, reliable, usable, and pleasurable—in that order.